 What We Love: Heidi Larsen from Foodie Crush recommends cooking this meal overnight so that it’s ready for you first thing in the morning.
 And what a meal to start the day—it includes thick slices of prosciutto layered with sliced cremini mushrooms and chopped red peppers, to name a few.

-Helpful Tip: “When it’s done, I pull it from the slow cooker and let it rest for about 10 minutes before slicing into servings,” she says.
-“Then I garnish it with basil leaves and voilà!
+Helpful Tip: “When it’s done, I pull it from the slow cooker and let it rest for about 10 minutes before slicing into servings,” Larsen says.
+“Then, I garnish it with basil leaves and voilà!
 Breakfast is served.”

 Easy Homemade Crockpot Vegetable Soup

-What We Love: Given that cooler weather is on the horizon, we can’t wait to try this recipe from Food Faith Fitness when we need to get warm.
+What We Love: We can’t wait to try this recipe from Food Faith Fitness.
 It’s packed with sliced carrots, cubed butternut squash, and halved zucchini in a chicken broth mixed with plenty of spices.

-Helpful Tip: “Wrap the garlic tightly in tin foil and place into the center of the soup,” notes Taylor Kiser.
+Helpful Tip: “Wrap the garlic tightly in tin foil and place into the center of the soup,” notes recipe creator Taylor Kiser.

 Crockpot Paleo Chili